‘Size doesn’t matter’ would be a perfect tagline for Tallinn.

 If you get tired of walking, you can enjoy a delicious cup of coffee at Reval cafe, a.k.a the Estonian Starbucks.
 Don’t forget to also try Kali, the Estonian version of root beer.

 Our next stop is Kadriorg Park.
 It’s one of the most beautiful parks in Tallinn.
-The park has a rose hill, Japanese garden, swan pond, and even a youth park.
+The park has a rose hill, a Japanese garden, a swan pond, and even a youth park.

 If you get hungry, you can have a picnic in People’s Park which is also a part of the complex.